 Strategic planning for a business needs to include a proper succession plan.
 Succession planning may not be high on your agenda but retirement and death are certain.
 In a small/family business succession planning is even more important to effectively conclude the transfer of ownership or management from one party to another:

 - The second step is to take a policy to cover for the key shareholders.
-This should step in when the key shareholders die or get disabled/or is permanently incapacitated.
+This should step in when the key shareholders die or get disabled/or are permanently incapacitated.
 To avoid complication in these situations a business may consider key-man insurance against these shareholders.
-This provides a pay-out to the business in the event of death or permanent incapacity of the insured individual which can be used to head hunt a new manager or to provide funding to the shareholders if they decide to dissolve the business.
-The reason this coverage is important is because the death of a key person in a small company often causes the immediate death of that company too.
+This provides a pay-out to the business in the event of death or permanent incapacity of the insured individual which can be used to headhunt a new manager or to provide funding to the shareholders if they decide to dissolve the business.
+The reason this coverage is important is that the death of a key person in a small company often causes the immediate death of that company too.

 How key-man insurance works: